-Dates have an oval shape with a wrinkled deep purple/mauve flesh on the outside of the fruit with a single pit in the center.
-There are a couple of varieties of dates including Medjool and Deglet Noor.
-Dates not only taste fantastic, they’re also very nutrient dense and have a variety of culinary uses, especially in refined sugar-free lifestyles.
+Dates have an oval shape with a wrinkled deep purplish brown flesh on the outside with a single pit in the center.
+There are a few different varieties of dates including Medjool and Deglet Noor.
+Dates not only taste fantastic, but they’re also nutrient dense and have a variety of culinary uses.
+They are especially beneficial in a refined sugar-free lifestyle.

-Dates are great pre/post-workout for quick, easy to digest carbohydrates and simple sugars.
-Store them in an airtight mason jar in the pantry to keep them soft and ready to use in recipes.
+Dates are a great pre or post-workout for quick, easy to digest carbohydrates and simple sugars.
+You can store them in an airtight mason jar in the pantry to keep them soft and ready to use in recipes.